The connectivity carcass of a vertex subset in a graph: both odd and even case: Projection of a stretched unit to a proper path

-Refer to Figure \ref{fig:projection-mapping} for the projection mapping of units of a flesh graph ${\cal F}$.
+For the flesh graph ${\cal F}$ shown in Figure \ref{fig:projection-mapping}($i$), its skeleton ${\cal H}$ is shown in Figure \ref{fig:projection-mapping}($ii$).
+The projection mapping of all non-$S$-units of ${\cal F}$ is also shown in this figure.
+Note that $\omega_6$ is a terminal unit, hence $\pi(\omega_6)$ is a node. $\pi(\omega_4)$ is a tree edge joining two cycles.

 The tuple consisting of ${\cal F}$, ${\cal H}$, and the projection mapping $\pi$ is called the connectivity carcass by Dinitz and Vainshtein \cite{DBLP:conf/stoc/DinitzV94}.
 It follows from Theorem \ref{thm: projection-of-nonSteiner-unit-to-a-proper-path} that we can easily compute projection mapping of all non-$S$-units if we compute a strip for each tree edge in ${\cal H}$.
 There are ${\cal O}(|S|)$ tree edges in ${\cal H}$.
-So it takes ${\cal O}(|S|)$ Max-flow computations to compute $\pi$.
-As discussed earlier, ${\cal F}$ and ${\cal H}$ can be computed in ${\cal O}(|S|)$ Max-flow computations, thus leading to the following lemma.
+So it takes ${\cal O}(|S|)$ max-flow computations to compute $\pi$.
+As discussed earlier, ${\cal F}$ and ${\cal H}$ can be computed in ${\cal O}(|S|)$ max-flow computations, thus leading to the following lemma.

-\begin{lemma} The connectivity carcass for any given set $S$ can be built in ${\cal O}(|S|)$ Max-flow computations. \end{lemma}
+\begin{lemma} The connectivity carcass for any given set $S\subseteq V$ can be built in ${\cal O}(|S|)$ max-flow computations. \end{lemma}